Early Years Curriculum

 Cambridge International Primary School Registration number - SG 104

-Primary School Courses for learners age 5-10 years old:
+Early Years School Courses for learners age 4 - 6 years old

 Knightsbridge House International School Year 1 Course (age 5)